chukwuekeuzoma/StaticFrontEndDev/README.md

 # StaticFrontEndDev
-this is just a static front end page
+this is just a static front end page not responsive just good UI